etendosoftware/docs/compiled_docs.md

 ## Article URL:
  https://docs.etendo.software/latest/developer-guide/etendo-classic/how-to-guides/how-to-use-secure-webservices
 ## Article Content:
+### How to Use Secure Web Services

 #### Overview

-This module allows calling any standard Etendo web service in the same way as calling the "/ws" endpoint, but using token authentication.
+This module allows calling any standard Etendo web service in the same way as calling the `/ws` endpoint, but using token authentication.

 This authentication method also allows defining the context for the calls by choosing the role and/or organization when requesting a token.
 It is also possible to renew a token to refresh the expiration date or change the role/organization.

 Besides the new authentication implementation, the module includes utilities for developers and useful web services, such as jsonDal (to access the OB Data Access Layer with json).

 !!! info
-    For more information, follow this information in [Secure Webservices](https://demo.etendo.cloud/etendo/web/com.smf.securewebservices/doc/#/Login/post_sws_login){target="_blank"}.
+    For more information, follow this information in [Secure Web Services](https://demo.etendo.cloud/etendo/web/com.smf.securewebservices/doc/#/Login/post_sws_login){target="_blank"}.

 ==ARTICLE_END==
 ==ARTICLE_START==